 This web page shows only a small excerpt of our Halderman research.
-Another 36 words (3 lines of text) covering the year 1194 is included under the topic Early Halderman History in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) covering the years 119 and 1194 are included under the topic Early Halderman History in all our PDF Extended History products and printed products wherever possible.

 Halderman Spelling Variations